ianepreston/blog/posts/2023-04-09-network-rework.md

 let's see what happens if I just shut this down and change the VLAN tag on the interface?
 On the hardware tab I go to the network interface and give it a VLAN tag of 40.
 It pulls the new IP when it comes back up and works perfectly.
 Finally something goes well!

+## Migrate Synology and prod server

+Now that I have my VLANs setup, it's time to migrate my NAS over.
+To start I'm going to shutdown my production server so it doesn't get any weird behavior while things are shifting over.
+Once I've got the Synology back up I'll migrate it to the new Infra LAN as well.
+I can head into the "Info Center" and then Network section of the Synology control panel to get MAC addresses for each interface.
+This will allow me to create static routes in pfsense to give correct IP addresses.
+On the infra LAN the next free IP address after the gateway and switch is `192.168.10.3` so I'll assign that to the NAS.
+I'll keep the same pattern of making it `192.168.x.3` on each network for consistency.
+For hostnames I'll just use the name I've assigned the nas on infra, and all other networks I'll prepend the network name to distinguish.
+After adding in all the static mappings and confirming the order I set the ports on the VLAN it's time to head down to the utility room and move some cables around.
+When I come back upstairs I'm delighted to see that I can ping all the interfaces at the IP I expected.
+I have to flush my DNS cache before I can ping the original hostname on the infra IP, but otherwise this part is smooth sailing.
+Let's bring up my prod server and see if all my services still work.
+It came back up ok and it picked up the new IP, but only some of my docker containers are coming back.
+Again, that's out of scope for this so I'll just re-run my ansible playbook for setting up this machine and see if that resolves it.
+Ok, the problem was that I had volumes specified with reference to the old IP address.
+Even though the associated containers weren't running, they still had a claim on those volumes and so ansible couldn't remove and re-add them.
+After stopping all containers and removing them I re-ran the playbook and realized I had to update the NFS share permissions on my other shares to allow access from the Infra network.
+This was actually one of the reasons I wanted to migrate over.
+NFS is not secure (at least without some fancy user auth tied in that I've never bothered to setup) so having it only available on my infra network and using SMB everywhere else will enhance my security.
+While I was at this I moved my media box over to my guest network and after a bit of fiddling with kodi settings to point to the new share that's on the guest network things all came back up.

+## Migrate the last couple wired devices

+Beyond what I've moved over so far the only wired devices I have left are my work computer, a Hue bridge for lights, and my access points.
+I'll deal with the access points when it's time to migrate the SSIDs in the coming section.
+The last two devices went smoothly and joined the guest network as I'd expect them to.
+I still haven't set any firewall rules so the guest network isn't actually any more/less secure right now, but at least they're joining the correct network and nothing is immediately breaking.

 # Set up SSIDs with VLAN tags